hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step7-outside-access.md

-Now that the Bookinfo services are up and running, we'll open a public gateway to the application.
+Now that the Bookinfo services are up and running, we'll open a few forms of access to the application.
+Some of the service access techniques are private to the cluster, but we'll progress outward and open a public ingress path.

+## Private, Internal Access

-Once running, the application's product page can be accessed internally.
+Once running, the application's product page can be accessed internally to the cluster.
+This technique is accessing services through the ClusterIP:

 ```bash
 kubectl exec -it $(kubectl get pod -l app=ratings -o jsonpath='{.items[0].metadata.name}') \